threatgrid/ctia/README.md

 ### Data Stores and External Dependencies

-CTIA uses Leiningen as it's "build" tool, you can install it by following the instructions here: http://leiningen.org/#install
+CTIA uses Leiningen as its "build" tool, you can install it by following the instructions here: http://leiningen.org/#install

-By default, CTIA uses Elasticsearch 5.x as it's data store.
+By default, CTIA uses Elasticsearch 5.x as its data store.
 Assuming you have it running on 127.0.0.1:9200 you can simply start CTIA.

 You can jump to the [Developer](#Developer) section to see instructions on how to run elasticsearch and other optional supporting tools using Docker.
-CTIA can use redis to store some of it's objects (Verdicts) and also can send streams of events to Redis and Elasticsearch.
+CTIA can use redis to store some of its objects (Verdicts) and also can send streams of events to Redis and Elasticsearch.

 ### Run the application locally